-This recipe is inspired by my mom who makes her own spaghetti with meat sauce.
+This recipe is inspired by my mom who makes her own spaghetti with meat sauce and the venus factor reviews.
 From what I remember this is very close to her recipe which I used to watch her make with amazement as a young child.
 This is a great recipe for fall and winter as it heats up the kitchen and is quite heavy.

 - 2 Tablespoons give or take Olive Oil

 - 1 medium Yellow Onion Sliced and Quartered

 - 1/8 cup Dry White Cooking Wine